andresangarita/DeChallenge/README.md

-## DeChallenge
+# DeChallenge

-project to get data from api coingecko to analyze data from crypto currecies
+project to get data from api coingecko to analyze data from cryptocurrecies

-Table of Contents
+## Table of Contents

     DeChallenge
         Table of Contents
         Description
         Installation
         Usage
-        Contributing
-        License

-# Description
+## Description

-Detailed description of the project and its purpose.
+Project to get data from api coingecko to analyze the top 120 of data from cryptocurrecies, convert the values Current_price, Ath and Market_cap from USD to COP and export the data to csv file.
-# Installation
+## Installation

 1. create a virtual env
 ```[python]